Rare case of Candida pericarditis in an immunocompetent adult: a report

-Dr Anthony Matta at Faculty of Medicine, Holy Spirit University of Kaslik, Kaslik, Lebanon and colleagues have reported a rare case of Candida Pericarditis in an immunocompetent adult with Esophagopericardial Fistula.
-The case has appeared in the American Journal of Case Reports.
+Dr Anthony Matta at Faculty of Medicine, Holy Spirit University of Kaslik, Kaslik, Lebanon and colleagues have reported a rare case of The case has appeared in the American Journal of Case Reports.

 Candida albicans is the principal human fungal opportunistic organism commonly detected in the gastrointestinal and genitourinary systems.
 Five species of candida (Glabrata, Tropicalis, Albicans, Parapsilosis, and Kruzei) are responsible for most cases of invasive candidiasis or candidemia, which is a growing public health concern due to the increasing complexity of patients, leading to a high fatality rate.